higgsboson1209/IWP-project/README.md

 The backend is deployed and simultaneously the frontend can be accessed using the Github pages url: https://sid370.github.io/Text-Extraction/frontend/home.html

-Frontend contributed by Ekansh Gupta
+Project by: Ekansh Gupta 18BCI0175 and Saksham Gupta 18BCI0273